uscensusbureau/data-course-ideas/courses/sample/README.md

 Hi and welcome to this sample course!
 I'm Neel from the Census Bureau.

 Today we'll show you how to use American FactFinder to get income data for your state.
 First, go to census.gov and click on "Data" in the top bar.

+> Navigate to census.gov.

 Then click on "Data Tools and Apps", then "American FactFinder".

 Then you'll be at American FactFinder!